+- o Excavated and sloped trenches may be used for CCR depths of less than 10 ft. - o A series of piezometers is typically installed between excavated trenches to measure the corresponding drawdown in the phreatic surface in the CCR. - The trenches are sloped for a low point where free liquids are removed via pumping.

+Horizontal Wells

-- The achieved drawdown will provide data for identifying the required spacing of the sumps. - Engineered Trenches - Excavated and sloped trenches may be used for CCR depths of less than 10 ft. - A series of piezometers is typically installed between excavated trenches to measure the corresponding drawdown in the phreatic surface in the CCR. - The trenches are sloped for a low point where free liquids are removed via pumping. - Horizontal Wells - Horizontal wells may be directionally-drilled or installed using cut-and-cover techniques in CCR zones of low permeability that do not respond to free liquid removal using trenches drilled sumps or engineered trenches. - A series of piezometers is typically installed to measure the corresponding drawdown in the phreatic surface in the CCR. - Liquid waste is removed from the horizontal wells using a submersible pump.
+- Horizontal wells may be directionally-drilled or installed using cut-and-cover techniques in CCR zones of low permeability that do not respond to free liquid removal using trenches drilled sumps or engineered trenches. - A series of piezometers is typically installed to measure the corresponding drawdown in the phreatic surface in the CCR. - o Liquid waste is removed from the horizontal wells using a submersible pump.